TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Performance Evaluation

 \subsubsection{Method}

-We evaluate \toolName's task identification performance by comparing the interactive elements \edit{it identified in the Task Generator}{identified by the Task Generator} against human annotated datasets from prior work~\cite{schoop2022predicting, li2020widget}.
-Specifically, we ran the Task Generator over a human-annotated screenshot dataset \edit{that contained}{containing} UI element tappability and captions. \edit{We consider an interactive element to be detected}{An element was considered detected} if over 80\% of the bounding box extracted by the Task Generator overlaps with a tappable element from the dataset. \edit{When comparing system-generated captions with crowdsourced captions, two of the authors independently compared the captions and considered captions that are off-topic or have missing information to be inconsistent.}{Two authors independently compared system-generated with crowdsourced captions, flagging captions as inconsistent if they were off-topic or had missing information.} The authors discussed any disagreements until they \edit{a consensus was reached}{reached a consensus}.
+We evaluate \toolName's task identification performance by comparing the interactive elements identified by the Task Generator against human annotated datasets from prior work~\cite{schoop2022predicting, li2020widget}.
+Specifically, we ran the Task Generator over a human-annotated screenshot dataset containing UI element tappability and captions.
+An element was considered detected if over 80\% of the bounding box extracted by the Task Generator overlaps with a tappable element from the dataset.
+Two authors independently compared system-generated with crowdsourced captions, flagging captions as inconsistent if they were off-topic or had missing information.
+The authors discussed any disagreements until they reached a consensus.

-\add{We did not compare with GroundHog~\cite{Salehnamadi2023groundhog} or other accessibility checkers in this experiment, because they require analyses of \textit{running} apps which we cannot perform on our annotated dataset.
-However, we provide a detailed comparison of existing techniques in Section~\ref{sec:func-error}.}
+We did not compare with GroundHog~\cite{Salehnamadi2023groundhog} or other accessibility checkers in this experiment, because they require analyses of \textit{running} apps which we cannot perform on our annotated dataset.
+However, we provide a detailed comparison of existing techniques in Section~\ref{sec:func-error}.